An unsuitable size for tires can lead to a negative result while driving, especially in cool weather.

 We want actually to figure out what is best to choice for winter tires: wide, narrow or medium size?We took a Volkswagen Golf and two sets of wheels, with different sizes.
 We tested them on acceleration and braking on the snow and on ice.
 First gear, soft start, and harshly press the gas pedal to the floor.
 The ESP system limits wheel spin, and on reaching 45 km / h - beep, giving me a command to brake.
 Now press the middle pedal and ABS are doing all the work for me.
 Due to this, the reproduced data are obtained.
 For a 700-foot snow line runs ten acceleration and braking.
 Acceleration are measuring up to 45 km / h and the brake - a 44 km / h to 5 km / h.

-After that we tested it how it handles on the snow and on ice
+After that we tested it how it handles on the snow and on ice.

 The results are: